tandemdude/hikari-lightbulb/README.md

 Please also open an issue for any new features you would like to see added.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue/discussion first to discuss what you would like to change.

-Please try to update tests as appropriate and ensure that documentation is updated if you add any features accessible through the public API.
+Please try to ensure that documentation is updated if you add any features accessible through the public API.

 If you use this library and like it, feel free to sign up to GitHub and star the project, it is greatly appreciated and lets me know that I'm going in the right direction!